 - Special education, to address learning disabilities and attention deficit problems the child may have

-- A doctor specializing in genetics can help diagnose Russell-Silver syndrome.
+- A doctor specializing in genetics to help diagnose RSS

-- A gastroenterologist or nutritionist can help develop the proper diet to enhance growth.
+- A gastroenterologist or dietician to help develop the proper diet to enhance growth

 - Chewing or speaking difficulty if jaw is very small